Drug Side Effects Explained

 Allergic reactions can happen with any drug and can range from itching and rash all the way up to a life-threatening anaphylactic reaction.

 Some drugs can’t help but trigger side effects because of their chemical structure.
 One example is the common allergy drug diphenhydramine (also known by the brand name Benadryl).
 Though it eases allergy symptoms, it also suppresses the activity of the body chemical acetylcholine, and that leads to drowsiness and a host of other side effects, including dry mouth.

-Side effects may only pop up when certain drugs are mixed with certain other things.
+Side effects may only occur when certain drugs are mixed with certain other things.
 These might also be considered drug interactions.
 Drinking alcohol with narcotic painkillers has caused an alarming increase in accidental overdose deaths.
-Drinking grapefruit juice can affect the blood levels of several drugs, including the heart drug Digoxin.
+Drinking grapefruit juice can affect the blood levels of several drugs, including some blood pressure and cholesterol medicines.

 To find more about a drug's side effects, information about them is available on the label of over-the-counter drug products and on package inserts or printed materials dispensed with prescription drugs.
 Because the inserts include such a long list of possible bad effects, it is very helpful to also talk to your pharmacist or doctor if you have any questions regarding a drug's side effects.